 Try hair regrowth treatment

 Some drugs encourage hair regrowth after chemotherapy, but the results vary.
-Most hair regrowth drugs aim to treat hair loss resulting from causes other than chemotherapy.
+Most hair regrowth drugs aim to treat hair loss from causes other than chemotherapy.

 Doctors may, for example, recommend Rogaine for people who have had tamoxifen therapy for breast cancer.
 However, it can be messy and expensive.
 Pharmacies usually offer other forms of minoxidil that are cheaper.